 Boulders Beach is enclosed in a sheltered area between the historic Simon’s Town and Cape Point, along the Cape Peninsula.
-With its soft white sand and enormous granite boulders, forms part of the expansive Table Mountain National Park and offers these birds complete freedom to live their lives in a protected, entirely natural environment.
-Boulders beach is one of the few sites where this endangered birds can be observed wandering freely well and truly close.
-After the entrance gate, there are two boardwalks taking you to within a few meters of these funny birds, so that you can see them going about their daily activities at an incredibly close range.
-Once got the beach, you’ll enjoy these comic birds while there are waddling across the shoreline, darting in and out of the ocean and soaking .
+Its soft white sand and enormous granite boulders form part of the expansive Table Mountain National Park.
+It offers these birds complete freedom to live their lives in a protected natural environment.
+Boulders beach is one of the few sites where these endangered birds can be observed wandering freely, well, and truly close.
+After the entrance gate, two boardwalks are heading to within a few meters of these funny birds, where you can see them going about their daily activities at an incredibly close range.
+Once got to the beach, you’ll enjoy these sweet birds while they waddle across the shoreline, dart in and out of the ocean and soak.

-Betty’s Bay is a picturesque seaside village situated along the scenic Clarence Drive Route (R44) between Pringle Bay and Kleinmond.
-The town is positioned in a narrow strip of land sandwiched between the Kogelberg Mountains and the Atlantic Ocean, and bordered by fresh water lakes and the Palmiet River.
+It is a picturesque seaside village situated along the scenic Clarence Drive Route (R44) between Pringle Bay and Kleinmond.
+The town is positioned in a narrow strip of land sandwiched between the Kogelberg Mountains and the Atlantic Ocean and bordered by freshwater lakes and the Palmiet River.
 Betty’s Bay lies within the Kogelberg Biosphere Reserve, the first UNESCO declared Biosphere in South Africa.
-The penguin colony at Stony Point is one of only 3 breeding colonies on the African continent and declared a municipal nature reserve in July 2002.
+The penguins’ colony at Stony Point is one of only 3 breeding colonies on the African continent and was declared a Municipal Nature Reserve in July 2002.

-Since then this important seabird colony has grown in size due to the breeding of both the endangered penguins and cormorants.
-Even in Betty’s Bay, after the gate you follow a boardwalk along the rocky outcrops through green flora, spotting penguins resting or crossing your path until you get to Stony Point, an abandoned whaling station.
-Here, with no doubt, you’ll enjoy fewer crowds and a smaller fee than those at Boulders Beach.
+Since then, this important seabird colony has grown in size due to breeding the endangered penguins and cormorants.
+Even in Betty’s Bay, after the gate, is a boardwalk along the rocky outcrops through green flora to spot until you get to Stony Point, an abandoned whaling station.
+Here, without a doubt, you’ll enjoy fewer crowds and a smaller fee than those at Boulders Beach.
 If you are lucky, you can find the penguins playing and resting along the unfenced beach in front of the car park before getting to the entrance gate.